tapifolti/VideoRentalStore/README.md

 Open tasks - To Do List
 ---

-1. Add unit test -- next time before refactoring
+1. Add more unit test and some integration (with DB usage) -- next time before refactoring
 1. Show `swagger.yaml` via http
 1. Add authentication and authorization support
 1. Implement real database access layer and create database schema